vishalkc9565/security/xss.md

 - Check using different value of `origin` and different protocol like `http(s)` in request header to see if we get ACAO Intercept all traffic and exploit via man in the middle: https://portswigger.net/web-security/cors , section: Breaking TLS with poorly configured CORS
 - dynamic gereration of ACAO using wildcard
+  * Add `Origin` to see if ACAO is coming in response
   * Some origin starts with is vulnerable https://btc.net.evil.net
   * some origin ends with is also vulnerable
     * https://*zomato.com is vulnerable as https://notzomto.com can be used